bored-arvi/FolderFlow/README.md

     python file_organizer.py
     ```

-The script will print a log of every file it movesasd and any folders it creates.
+The script will print a log of every file it moves and any folders it creates.

 ## Customization (File Types)

-You can easily adjust the organization logic by modifying the `file_types` dictionary inside the ssdcscript:
+You can easily adjust the organization logic by modifying the `file_types` dictionary inside the script:

 ```python
     file_types = {